valtimo-platform/valtimo-documentation/release-notes/major12/12.1.0/valtimo-backend-libraries.md

   A new module was added to the backend libraries, `FormViewModel`.
 More information can be found [here](/extending-valtimo/form-view-model/form-view-model.md).

+* **Task search**

+  Tasks on the task list can now be filtered on task-data or case-data.
+Task search fields are configurable per case-type by the administrator.
+More information can be found [here](/using-valtimo/tasks/tasks.md).

 * **Toggle for assigning users based on username rather than ID**

   A new application property was introduced to configure whether username or ID should be used to assign users to tasks